alto-wg/draft-alto-pv/services.md

 ## Multipart Filtered Cost Map for Path Vector # {#pvcm-spec}

-This document introduces a new ALTO resource called multipart filtered cost map resource, which allows an ALTO server to provide other ALTO resources associated to the cost map resource in the same response.
+This document introduces a new ALTO resource called multipart Filtered Cost Map resource, which allows an ALTO server to provide other ALTO resources associated with the Cost Map resource in the same response.

 ### Media Type ##

-The media type of the multipart filtered cost map resource is `multipart/related;type=application/alto-costmap+json`.
+The media type of the multipart Filtered Cost Map resource is `multipart/related;type=application/alto-costmap+json`.

 ### HTTP Method ##

-The multipart filtered cost map is requested using the HTTP POST method.
+The multipart Filtered Cost Map is requested using the HTTP POST method.

 ### Accept Input Parameters ## {#pvcm-accept}

-The input parameters of the multipart filtered cost map are supplied in the body of an HTTP POST request.
-This document extends the input parameters to a filtered cost map, which is defined as a JSON object of type `ReqFilteredCostMap` in Section 11.3.2.3 of RFC 7285 {{RFC7285}}, with a data format indicated by the media type `application/alto-costmapfilter+json`, which is a JSON object of type PVReqFilteredCostMap, where:
+The input parameters of the multipart Filtered Cost Map are supplied in the body of an HTTP POST request.
+This document extends the input parameters to a Filtered Cost Map, which is defined as a JSON object of type `ReqFilteredCostMap` in Section 11.3.2.3 of RFC 7285 {{RFC7285}}, with a data format indicated by the media type `application/alto-costmapfilter+json`, which is a JSON object of type PVReqFilteredCostMap:

 ~~~
 object {